ivangfr/springboot-react-basic-auth/README.md

 - ### book-ui

-  `ReactJS` frontend application where a user with role `USER` can retrieve the information of a specific book or a list of books.
+  `React` frontend application where a user with role `USER` can retrieve the information of a specific book or a list of books.
 On the other hand, a user with role `ADMIN` has access to all secured endpoints.

   To login, a `user` or `admin` must provide valid `username` and `password` credentials. `book-ui` communicates with `book-api` to get `books` and `users` data.